CentreForDigitalHumanities/tscan/README.md

 ... or use the webapplication/webservice:

+    $ cd tscan/webservices/tscanservice
-    $ clamservice ticclservice.tscan   #this starts the CLAM service for TSCAN
+    $ clamservice tscanservice.tscan   #this starts the CLAM service for T-Scan

 And then navigate to the host and port specified.